 - to accept the termination of the contract in the event that these contractual obligations are breached.

-The Lufthansa Group as a globally operating group of companies, sees it as its responsibility to make a contribution.
-Companies do not control political developments in countries they operate in, however, they have a responsibility in the sphere of their work, especially towards their employees worldwide.
-In the coming year, the Group will look to further improve its structures, practices and trainings to combat Modern Slavery and Human Trafficking.
+The Lufthansa Group as a globally operating group of companies sees it as its responsibility to contribute.
+Companies do not control political developments in countries they operate in; however, they have a responsibility in the sphere of their work, especially towards their employees worldwide.
+In the coming year, the Group will look to further improve its structures, practices and trainings to fight Modern Slavery and Human Trafficking.

-This statement was approved by the Members of the Executive Board with respect to the Financial Year 2018.
+On May 16, 2022, this statement was approved by the Members of Board with respect to the Financial Year 2021.

 Dr. Johannes Bussmann

 Lufthansa Group means Deutsche Lufthansa AG, and its related bodies corporate, as defined in Section 18 of the German Stock Corporation Act (Aktiengesetz).